php-fig/fig-standards/proposed/phpdoc.md

 be removed in a future version as it has become obsolete or its usage is otherwise not recommended.

+This tag MAY specify up to two version numbers in the sense of a version number
+range:

-It is RECOMMENDED to specify a version number range to denote the version in which it has been deprecated.
-This version MAY be followed by a colon and immediately followed by the version in which it is scheduled for removal; i.e., up till which it is guaranteed to be included in the software.
+The first version number, referred to as the 'starting version', denotes the version in which the associated element has been deprecated.

+The second version number, referred to as the 'ending version', denotes the version in which the associated element is scheduled for removal; i.e., up till which the associated element is guaranteed to be included in the software.

+It is RECOMMENDED to specify both a 'starting version' and an 'ending version'.
+In this case, the two version numbers MUST be separated by a colon (`:`) without white-space in between.

-The starting version MAY be omitted to only specify the ending version, prefixed with a colon.
+The 'starting version' MAY be omitted.
+In this case, the 'ending version' MUST be preceded by a colon.

-If an ending version has been specified, the associated 'Structural elements' MAY be removed without further notice in that version or a later version.
+If an 'ending version' has been specified, the associated 'Structural elements' MAY be removed without further notice in that version or a later version.

-It MAY provide an additional description stating why the associated element is deprecated.
+This tag MAY provide an additional description stating why the associated element is deprecated.

-If it is superceded by another method it is RECOMMENDED to add a @see tag in the same 'PHPDoc' pointing to the new element.
+If the associated element is superseded by another it is RECOMMENDED to add a
+@see tag in the same 'PHPDoc' pointing to the new element.

 #### Examples